* JPMorgan, Goldman up in premarket after earnings

 (Adds data, updates prices)

 By Chuck Mikolajczak

-NEW YORK, July 15 U.S. stock index futures were
+NEW YORK, July 15 U.S. stocks were poised for a

 central bank's monetary policy before the Senate Banking